karthikeya03/Drive-Ready/SUBNETTING.md

 - **Subnet Mask `/24`**: IPs `192.168.10.1` and `192.168.10.30` can ping each other because they are in the same subnet.
 - **Subnet Mask `/27`**: IPs `192.168.10.1` and `192.168.10.33` cannot ping each other directly because they are in different subnets.

-Understanding the subnet mask helps determine whether devices can communicate directly or if routing is required.